February 2, 2023 | New Drugs for Treating Diabetes Work for Weight Control

 The Food and Drug Administration put rigid limits on who can receive Johnson &

-on Thursday, saying the vaccine should only be
+Johnson’s one-dose COVID-19 vaccine on Thursday, saying the vaccine should only be

 given to people who cannot receive a different vaccine or those who specifically request